uptane/uptane-standard/uptane-standard.md

 Full verification MAY be performed by either primary or secondary ECUs.
 In the following instructions, whenever an ECU is directed to download metadata, it applies only to primary ECUs.

 If {{TAP-5}} is supported and a primary has an external connection to the Uptane repositories, a primary ECU SHALL download metadata and images following the rules specified in that TAP.
-If {{TAP-5}} is not supported or if the primary does not have external connection to the Uptane repositories, the download SHOULD follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.
+If {{TAP-5}} is not supported or if the primary does not have an external connection to the Uptane repositories, the download SHOULD follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.

 In order to perform full verification, an ECU SHALL perform the following steps: